braden-foxcroft/Braden-Manjot-Michael-Sean-Game/README.md

-A repository for the group
+A repository for the group /n
+I think this is how to do it!